pflanze/lilyvm/README.md

 the assembly?)
 If it can't be proven, then this project probably will have to die (once it has shown me why I can't).

+Parametrizable GC word width (at least 32 and 64, and currently 16 bits).

 The project started with the aim to target the C-64 (with memory extensions).
 LilyVM is currently using 16-bit words for that reason.
 But the [cc65](https://cc65.github.io/doc/) compiler is